How to File for Divorce in Nassau County

 Attend a mandatory preliminary conference to discuss any issues related to child custody, visitation, support payments, division of property, etc., with your attorney present if desired.

 If possible, draft an agreement that both parties can sign when it comes to issues such as spousal support and division of assets so that it doesn’t need to go before the judge at trial.
-Such agreements can dramatically reduce legal expenses and expedites the process.

-5. Attend a final hearing where the judge will make rulings regarding child custody/visitation rights, spousal support payments, division of property/assets, etc., based on evidence presented at trial (if applicable).
-This ensures that a clear, legal framework is established for all parties involved.
+Participate in mediation if needed or attend trial if an agreement cannot be reached between both spouses after attempting mediation efforts first (for contested divorces only). - Attend a final hearing where the judge will make rulings regarding child custody/visitation rights, spousal support payments, division of property/assets, etc., based on evidence presented at trial (if applicable).

 Generally speaking, the road that leads a couple to divorce is filled with stress and difficult emotions, however, many people find that the process of filing and completing the divorce can be made much easier with the aid of an experienced NY divorce attorney in Nassau County.